JupiterOne-Archives/docs-old/guides/j1-vqb.md

     Note: You cannot use a text search asset and a wildcard asset in the same query.
 - Center canvas pane
-- Right information pane that contains contextual details based on what is on the center canvas,including a query preview window/
+- Right information pane that contains contextual details based on what is on the center canvas,including a query preview window